openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### K_step

-Total number of fiffusion steps.
+Total number of diffusion steps.

 #### used by